seacode/gmacs/docs/smbkc/smbkc.Rmd

 ## Changes in Assessment Results

 Changes in assessment results depend on model scenarios.
+One of the Gmacs scenarios (Gmacs selex) provides a resonbly good match to the 2015 model assessment.

 # B. Responses to SSC and CPT Comments

 ## CPT and SSC Comments on Assessments in General

+Spring 2016 CPT

+Comment: *comments*

+Response:

 ## CPT and SSC Comments Specific to SMBKC Stock Assessment